Airbnb (ABNB)

 Founded by Brian Chesky and Joe Gebbia in their San Francisco apartment, Airbnb (NASDAQ:ABNB) is the world’s largest online marketplace for lodging, primarily homestays.

-We see a bright future for Airbnb.
-The valuation looks fair when considering its quality, so this could be a prudent time to buy some shares.
+Airbnb is a standout company.
+The price looks fair based on its quality, so this could be a good time to invest in some shares.

 StockStory Analyst Team